Static Background Removal in Vehicular Radar: Filtering in Azimuth-Elevation-Doppler Domain: 3D Radar Ego-motion Estimation

-From \cite{gao2019experiments}, with $N_T$ TXs and a chirp duration of $N_c$, the maximum unambiguously measurable Doppler velocity of radar is given by:

-where $N_T T_c$ is the pulse repetition interval in TDM-MIMO.
-The current 4D imaging radar trend \cite{ti_casd} is towards increasing the density of MIMO arrays.
-Hence, as the number of TXs $N_T$ increases, it leads to a proportional reduction in the maximum unambiguously measurable velocity $v_{\R{max}}$ \cite{gao2019experiments}, causing Doppler ambiguity whenever the true Doppler exceeds $v_{\R{max}}$.
+Here, \(v_{\mathrm{max}}\) is the radar's maximum unambiguously measurable Doppler velocity, \(k \in \mathbb{Z}\) is an integer describing Doppler ambiguity, assuming all Doppler measurements from static subsets are aliased with the same \(k\) value.
+The current trend in 4D imaging radar \cite{ti_casd} is towards increasing the density of MIMO arrays.
+Hence, as the number of TXs \(N_T\) increases, it leads to a proportional reduction in the maximum unambiguously measurable velocity \(v_{\mathrm{max}}\) \cite{gao2019experiments}, following \(v_{\mathrm{max}} = \frac{\lambda}{4N_T T_c}\), causing Doppler ambiguity whenever the true Doppler exceeds \(v_{\mathrm{max}}\).

-In majority of urban street driving scenarios with a maximum speed limit of \SI{25}{mph} (i.e., \SI{11.2}{m/s}) \cite{limit} for ego vehicle (with radar mounted), as long as the radar pulse repetition interval is smaller than \SI{87}{us}, Eq.~\eqref{eq:max_v} suggests that a desired $v_{\R{max}}$ (greater than \SI{11.2}{m/s}) is achieved, resulting in no-ambiguity measurements of stationary targets' Doppler velocities.
-This implies that by appropriate choice of pulse repetition interval, the Doppler ambiguity issue can be managed and the 3D ego-motion estimation method in Section~\ref{sec:odr} applied.
-Nonetheless, a generalization of the proposed 3D ego-motion estimation method to include a Doppler ambiguity is necessary, and we propose a heuristic solution next.

-Since ambiguity implies that true Doppler velocities beyond the range $[-v_{\R{max}}, v_{\R{max}}]$ will alias to an observed lower Doppler frequency within the range, we propose adding $2k \,v_{\R{max}}$, where $k\in\mathbb{Z}$ is an integer, under the assumption that all Doppler measurements from static sources are aliased with the same $k$ value.
-Hence we introduce an additive alias term $2kv_{\R{max}} \mathbf{1}$ ($\mathbf{1}$ is a column vector of ones with size $N$) to the right-hand side of the Eq.~\eqref{eq:odo_mat} as follows:
+If \(k\) is a known value, we can rearrange the \(2kv_{\mathrm{max}}\) term to the left side of Eq.~\eqref{eq:odo_mat} and utilize the least squares regression (LSR) to solve \((v_x, v_y, v_z)\) \cite{mimosar}.
+However, in reality, scenarios involve moving objects, resulting in a mixture of stationary and moving object detections obtained from Section~\ref{sec:point}, which do not conform to the model in Eq.~\eqref{eq:odo_mat}.
+Hence, we employ the Random Sample Consensus (RANSAC) algorithm \cite{10.1145/358669.358692} along with LSR to separate the required stationary targets and determine \(N_{\mathrm{d}}\) \cite{mimosar,6728341}.
+RANSAC is an iterative method for optimally extracting inliers (corresponding to stationary targets) that fit the model Eq.~\eqref{eq:odo_mat} well and separating outliers (moving targets or clutter) by randomly sampling observed data \cite{10.1145/358669.358692}.